slegs/cgrates-docker/README.md

 ### SESSION Environment Variables

 * `CGRATES_KAMAILIO_ENABLED` with default `false`.
 Used to update config to enable a Cgrates/Kamailio evapi real time rating and control connection.
+* `CGRATES_DISPATCHER_ENABLED` with default `false`.
+Used to update config to enable CGrates to operater a load balancer DISPATCHER module.
+Can be used with in same engine as SESSION or independently behind a SESSION.
 * `CGRATES_SESSION_ENABLED` with default `false`
 * `CGRATES_CONNS` with default `{"address": "127.0.0.1:2012", "transport": "*json"},`